ayoub-elmarchoum/Stage-Data-Engineering-Energy-Drink-Store/README.md

-3. Question 3 — Are there any interesting patterns as to when customers like to buy whiskey?
+3. Question 3 — Are there any interesting patterns as to when customers like to buy  Energy Drink ?
 If so what are they?

 ![Q3](https://github.com/ayoub-elmarchoum/Stage-Data-Engineering-Energy-Drink-Store/blob/main/Part%204%20-%20Data%20Analysis/transactions_vs_month.png)
 ![Q3](https://github.com/ayoub-elmarchoum/Stage-Data-Engineering-Energy-Drink-Store/blob/main/Part%204%20-%20Data%20Analysis/energy_drink_sales_by_day.png)